Starcounter/Docs/docs/database-creation-options.md

     });
 ```

-***Note**: any of these values is not possible to change after database creation.*
+***Note**: These options are unchangeable after the database has been created.*

-## The `Collation` option
+## `Collation`

-Currently Starcounter supports the following string collations:
+The `Collation` option defines the collation to use for string values in the database.
+Starcounter supports the following string collations:

-- `en-GB-CI-AS`, English, Case Insensitive, Accent Sensitive.
+- `en-GB-CI-AS`, English, case insensitive, accent sensitive.
-- `sv-SE`, Swedish, Case Insensitive, Accent Insensitive.
+- `sv-SE`, Swedish, case insensitive, accent insensitive.
-- `nb-NO`, Norwegian, Case Insensitive, Accent Insensitive.
+- `nb-NO`, Norwegian, case insensitive, accent insensitive.
-- `en-GB`, English, Case Insensitive, Accent Insensitive.
+- `en-GB`, English, case insensitive, accent insensitive.
-- `ru-RU`, Russian, Case Insensitive, Accent Insensitive.
+- `ru-RU`, Russian, case insensitive, accent insensitive.

-## The `FirstObjectId` and `LastObjectId` options
+## `FirstObjectId` and `LastObjectId`

-There options are used to limit range of the object identifiers used by Starcounter to identify objects.
-Beware that Starcounter will throw an exception if there is no more free values left.
-Any id value is used only once, and not reused in the future, even if the original object was deleted.
+These options are used to limit range of the [object identifiers](database-classes#database-object-identity) (oid's) used by Starcounter.
+Every time a new database object is created, a unique oid will be assigned to it.
+If there is no more unique numbers in the range, an exception will be thrown.

 ## The `LogFileSize` option

-Starcounter streams all database changes to the disk in form of a transaction log, once the transaction log file grows up to the specified size, it's compressed and a new file created.
-Any Starcounter database consists of at least two transaction log files, thus the minimal database size is `2 * (transaction log file size)`.
+Starcounter continuously writes database changes to the transaction log on disk.
+Once the transaction log file grows to the size specified by `LogFileSize`, it's compressed and a new file created.
+Any Starcounter database consists of at least two transaction log files.

 256 MiB is the optimal value for production, but it can be tweaked if needed.

 - For testing purposes it might be beneficial to use smaller transaction log file size, such as 64 MiB.
-- The transaction log file size can be increased to any desired size if it's needed to perform transaction log compression less frequently.
+- The transaction log file size can be increased to any desired size to make transaction log compression happen less frequently.